IBM-Bluemix-Docs/swift/logging.md

 [HeliumLogger](https://github.com/IBM-Swift/HeliumLogger){: external} is a popular lightweight logging framework for Swift, and provides many native benefits such as logging to standard output and different log levels.

 [LoggerAPI](https://github.com/IBM-Swift/LoggerAPI){: external} is the logger protocol that provides a common logging interface for different kinds of loggers in Swift.
-Kitura uses the `LoggerAPI` throughout its implementation.

 To use `HeliumLogger`, add the following code to the **dependencies:** section in your `Package.swift` for all appropriate targets:
 ```swift